luozhipi/luozhipi.github.io/_posts/2015-6-18-meshskinning.markdown

 Recent greate breakthrough is achieved by `Binh Huy Le` and `Zhigang Deng`.
 They have extended to rigid bones, common to motion editing and skeleton extraction.
 Succeeded by their work presented in SIGGRAPH 2014, their `skinning decomposition` method now is largely improved, making it very promising to converting deformations as artist-friendly rigging.

-In addition, skinning decomposition has another notable metrits: data compression.
+In addition, skinning decomposition has another notable metrit: data compression.
 A LBS model of course meeds much lower storage than mesh sequences, in particuar for blendshapes model which is still the common solution for facial animation.

 But, have to say, extracting a LBS model is bound by the input data which contains noisy, without a doublt.
 This is because the examplar poses are often do not exist.
 They are obtained by handcraft, simulation or capturing.